nodejs/node/doc/api/http.md

 * `error` {Error}

 Calls `destroy()` on the socket that received the `IncomingMessage`.
-If `error` is provided, an `'error'` event is emitted and `error` is passed as an argument to any listeners on the event.
+If `error` is provided, an `'error'` event is emitted on the socket and `error` is passed as an argument to any listeners on the event.

 ### message.headers
 <!-- YAML